AhmetZamanis/UsedCarKicksClassification/Report.md

   differently.
 The vast majority of cases have very low positive class probabilities, mostly below 0.2.

-  - The probabilities for the negative cases are roughly close to normally distributed, around maybe 0.16 - 0.17.
+  - The probabilities for the negative cases are right skewed, with a median around maybe 0.1.

-  - Almost the same distribution shape applies to the positive cases, but with a very long right tail.
-There are “outlier” positive cases with predicted probabilities much higher than 0.2.
-These are likely the most extreme positive cases.
+  - A fairly uniform distribution applies to the positive cases, but with a considerable number of observations at the right tail.
+There are “outlier” positive cases with predicted probabilities much higher than 0.8.
+These are likely the most extreme and easily identified positive cases.

   - This explains why the “optimal” threshold probability is much lower:
     The NN model, trained with focal loss, puts less weight on the